A cure for motor neurone disease is the holy grail of neuroscience and Chris Shaw is at the forefront of research that is bringing it closer.

 What was the most recent breakthrough for spinal muscular atrophy [an infantile disease of the motor neurons]?

 This is a remarkable story – kids probably being cured for life from a single injection.
 It’s a recessive disorder, so both parents are perfectly healthy but they carry a deleted gene.
 The child gets two copies of the deleted gene and they don’t make any of this particular protein called, not surprisingly, the “survival of motor neuron” protein.
 Often, they are born a bit floppy, and then usually they never sit, crawl or stand.
 They often never talk because they’re ventilated before the age of acquiring speech.
 And they’re almost all dead by two years, unless you do ventilate them.
 It’s not a high quality of life, and they continue to decline over time.
 A colleague has been working for years to use a virus to deliver the gene that they’re missing.
 The motor neurons are able to soak this virus up and take on the gene.
 They ran a trial of 15 children, injecting them between the ages of one and seven months.
 Some of those kids are now running around and one of them is speaking three languages.
 They’ve now treated 120 kids and they don’t need to do the phase-III trial because the data is so astonishing.

 And the cost?

 Therein lies the rub.
 AveXis was bought by Novartis for US$8.7 billion [$13.7 billion].
 The drug has been approved by the US Food and Drug Administration and launched at a price of US$2.1 million [$3.3 million] per injection [the most expensive drug in the world].
 In the short term, the drug companies are trying to recover some of their costs but, in the longer term, these won’t be nearly as expensive; competition will drive down the cost.

-This article was first published in the October 19, 2019 issue of the New Zealand Listener.
+This is an updated version of an article first published in the October 19, 2019 issue of the New Zealand Listener.